Plants on a Bus: Why We Keep 100+ Plants in 200 Sq Ft

 Dramatic houseplants including hoyas growing on the living area side of a converted school bus

-What the Cats Have Done to Our Plants on a Bus
+What the Cats Have Done

 Cat pressing its face into a cactus next to succulents inside a converted school bus

-No match. 😼
+No match.

 Sunlight streaming through windows onto plants and hanging baskets on the other side of a converted school bus

-And Then We Added an Herb Garden Outside
+And Then We Added Herbs Outside

 Herb garden with terra cotta pots mounted on the back deck of a converted school bus